serrasinem/FASTDial/README.md

 To install FASTDial, please check the Installation.md file.
 To implement new intents or create a client, please check the IntentTutorial.md file.

-You can find he further details in the paper listed below.
+You can find the further details in the paper listed below.

 ## Reference
 If you are using FASTDial for research purposes, please cite: